Happy To Be Back In The Land Of The Living

 However, there is a new wind blowing from China.
 The regulators there have decided to transition the economy from its reliance on trade and manufacturing to consumer-led growth with more reliance on other sectors such as the service sector.
 Growth has declined, however, and as it develops its new five-year plan, China expects to lay off 1.8 million people as part of its restructuring.
 Many of those workers will be from the coal and steel industries where there has been overcapacity.
 And this might be only the first wave of layoffs.

 In command economies like China, if the industry is told to make steel (or widgets) they keep on making them until they are told to stop.
 “Zombie” factories churn out goods that sit idle in inventory.
 The result is overcapacity and this is what happened with steel.
 It eventually flooded other markets. land To paraphrase a recent news commentary, they would bring the coal in to make steel during the day and then melt the steel down at night to use it the next day.

 Since massive reform of the scale required is not without either social or political risk, we will want to keep a close watch on how it all plays out.

 New Government Initiatives

 Finally, while we were “off the air,” the Ontario Ministry of the Environment and Climate Change proposed (another) new waste management strategy for the province.
-The Waste Free Ontario Act (Bill 151) sets its sites on creating a zero waste, circular economy.
-Under this bill, producers would be entirely responsible for the end-of-life management of the products they create.
-This is supposed to take the pressure off taxpayers and municipalities.
+The Waste Free Ontario Act (Bill 151) sets its sites on creating a zero-waste, circular economy. land Under this bill, producers would be entirely responsible for the end-of-life management of the products they create. land This is supposed to take the pressure off taxpayers and municipalities.

 Download Our Updated Mobile App